svlada/svlada.github.io/posts/spring-session-tutorial.md

 permalink: "spring-session-tutorial/index.html"
 ---

-This article will show you how to configure and use [Spring Session](https://projects.spring.io/spring-session/) to manage session data in your web application.
-Please check out the code from the following [GitHub repository](https://github.com/svlada/springsession-jdbc).
+This article shows how to configure [Spring Session](https://projects.spring.io/spring-session/) to use database for session storage.

+Please checkout the code from the following GitHub [repository](https://github.com/svlada/springsession-jdbc).

 ## Table of contents
 1. <a title="Introduction: Spring Session" href="#introduction">Introduction</a>